Accessibility Widget for Website. No-code - Poper

 European Accessibility Act: enforceable since June 2025

 The European Accessibility Act (EAA, Directive 2019/882) became enforceable across all 27 EU member states on 28 June 2025.
 It applies to ecommerce, banking, electronic communications, e-books, transport ticketing, and media services that serve consumers in the EU.
 The technical standard is EN 301 549, which incorporates WCAG 2.1 AA at minimum and WCAG 2.2 in some categories.
 Penalties vary by member state but include fines, removal from the market, and reputational damage.
 Non-EU companies are in scope if they offer services to EU consumers.
-The widget is helpful for the user-facing controls EAA expects, but the back-end remediation work (semantic HTML, real alt text, keyboard reachability, screen reader compatibility) still has to happen.
-Publishing an accessibility statement and a feedback channel is a hard requirement under EAA, not optional.
+The widget is helpful for visitor-side controls, but semantic HTML, real alt text, keyboard reachability, screen reader compatibility, accessibility statements, and feedback channels remain site-owner responsibilities outside this widget.

 03